Seniors

 • Spring Essay Writers: Spring Senior Essay Proposals are due to Martha by e-mail.

-• Senior Thesis Writers: A substantial portion of the senior thesis, e.g. a second chapter when relevant, must be submitted to your senior thesis advisor.
-A brief summary of the work accomplished to date along with an outline of the remaining part of the thesis and a statement of the research (if any) that remains to be completed are due to Martha at this time.
-The CSS Co-Chairs and the senior thesis advisor will evaluate whether or not the student is progressing sufficiently to continue with a senior thesis.
-If the progress made to date by the student does not indicate likely completion of a thesis by the Honors College deadline (see below), the student will be required to convert the thesis to a senior essay.
+• Senior Thesis Writers: A substantial portion of the senior thesis, e.g. a second chapter, must be submitted to your senior thesis advisor.
+A brief summary of the work accomplished to date along with an outline of the remaining part of the thesis and a statement of the research (if any) that remains to be completed are due to thesis advisors.
+The CSS co-chairs and the senior thesis advisor will evaluate whether or not the student is progressing sufficiently to continue with a senior thesis.
+If the progress made to date by the student does not indicate likely completion of a thesis by the Honors College deadline, the student will be required to convert the thesis to a senior essay.

-• Thursday, January 18 - Monday, February 7: Spring Drop/Add Period (Revised dates)
+• Thursday, January 22 - Wednesday, February 4: Spring Drop/Add Period

-• Spring Essay Writers: You must enroll in an individual tutorial, CSS 402.*See note above.
+• Spring Essay Writers: Enroll in an individual tutorial, CSS 402.*See note above.

 • Spring Essay Writers: Spring Essays are due to your senior essay advisor and to Martha by email.